Between a River and a Swamp:

 All That Water Has to Go Somewhere

-After flooding from hurricanes Matthew and Florence, a transdisciplinary team builds resilience and innovation in Robeson County through a North Carolina Sea Grant-supported project.
+After flooding from hurricanes Matthew and Florence, a team helps build resilience and innovation in Robeson County through a North Carolina Sea Grant-supported project.

 BY BETHANY CUTTS

 Survivor experiences with disasters provide key knowledge concerning the physical, economic, and social systems most disrupted and least recovered.
 Yet, after a disaster, survivors are hard to find.
 When they have not been displaced, they are understandably focused on their immediate recovery needs and health concerns — or weary of outside groups, including researchers, who might take advantage of them.

 In other words: it is a lot of work for disaster survivors to participate.